-When you hip arthritis is severe and is limiting your daily function, hip replacement surgery can restore your quality of life.
-Around 95% of patients who undergo this surgery report a good or excellent result, with over 95% of replacement still working after 15 years.
+When you hip, arthritis is severe and is limiting your daily function, hip replacement surgery can restore your quality of life.
+Anterior minimally invasive surgery (AMIS) can help restore your function and achieve rehabilitation milestones quickly.
+Around 95% of patients who undergo this surgery report a good or excellent result, with around 92% of replacements still working after 20 years.
 Newer technology and designs will hopefully yield even longer lasting results.

 How do I know if I need a hip replacement?

 If you suspect you have hip arthritis, seek review with your local doctor.
 If they agree, you will be sent for a plain X-ray of your hip, and be given a referral to an orthopaedic surgeon.
 Generally hip arthritis presents with pain in the groin, worse with activity and relieved with rest.
 However, hip arthritis can present as thigh pain, buttock pain, and even knee pain.
 If you are concerned, seek review.

 Dr Host uses either the Anterior or Posterior Approach to the hip joint for elective primary hip replacements.
 The Anterior Minimally Invasive Approach has received popular press as it utilises an interval between muscles in the upper thigh/groin, whereas the posterior and anterolateral approaches require release and repair of muscles.
 The reported advantage of the Anterior Approach is a quicker recovery with earlier return to activity and no reduced restrictions in the recovery period.
 Regardless of the surgical approach utilised, the literature suggests similar patient outcomes at 12 weeks regardless of the approach used.
 Not all patients are suitable for the Anterior Minimally Invasive approach, but it is Dr Host’s preferred technique due to the earlier improvement in function.
 Dr Host will choose the technique that has the best chance of helping you return to the function and quality of life that you desire.